You are viewing a free preview of this lesson.

 Subscribe to unlock all 10 lessons in this course and every other course on LearningBro.

-A* (pronounced "A-star") is a best-first search algorithm that finds the shortest path between a start vertex and a goal vertex by combining:
+A* (pronounced "A-star") is a best-first search that finds the cheapest path from a start vertex to a goal vertex.
+For each vertex n it tracks two quantities:

 | Feature | Dijkstra's | A* |